A Moonage Daydream - Science Fiction and Music

 OK Computer - Radiohead

 Although denied by the band to be a concept album, Radiohead's OK Computer explores some themes that are seeped in science fiction history, such as technology advancing beyond its creator, and the advanced stages of a capitalist society.
-The album also references a personal favourite novel, Hitchhiker's Guide to the Galaxy with the track "Paranoid Android".
+The album also references a personal favourite novel and sci-fi mainstay, Hitchhiker's Guide to the Galaxy with the track "Paranoid Android".

 From these themes the band brings forward perhaps their best work (although any dozen Radiohead fans will hold numerous different opinions on this matter,) but it is without question that OK Computer is a melancholic cornerstone of the alternative genre, and one that is dripping with meaningful science fiction staples.